masoshii/my-nvim-config/README.md

 - coc-clangd
 - coc-snippets

-(The theme that I personally use is in the config file)
+(The theme that I personally use for Airline is 'minimalist')

 ### Screenshots